If you’re looking to launch a profitable side hustle, knowing how to start a tutoring business is a fantastic option.

 Will you confidently be able to teach those skills and strategies?

-If you’re targeting elementary kids, you may feel okay with the content, but are you comfortable working with this age group?
+If you’re targeting elementary students, you may feel okay with the content, but are you comfortable working with this age group?

 So consider your comforts and preferences.